 The purpose of TPC benchmarks are to provide relevant, objective, and verifiable performance data to industry users.
-To achieve that purpose, TPC benchmark specifications require that benchmark tests be implemented with systems, products, technologies and pricing that:
+To achieve that purpose, the TPC Benchmark Specifications require that benchmark tests be implemented with systems, products, technologies and pricing that:

-- Are generally available to users; - Are relevant to the market segment that the individual TPC benchmark models or represents (for example, TPCx-IoT models representing IoT gateway systems that can be used for intermediate/final data storage); - Would plausibly be implemented by a significant number of users in the market segment the benchmark models or represents.
+- Are commercially available; - Are generally available to all users; - Are relevant to the market segment that the individual TPC benchmark models; - Would plausibly be implemented by a significant number of users in the market segment the benchmark models.